 The integration of sales ops and marketing ops is increasingly vital to SaaS revenue marketing success.
 Without an environment of collaboration with the sales team, it is difficult to drive healthy sales pipeline coverage.

-- Well defined processes need to be implemented: There should be lucid SLAs (service-level agreements) between sales and marketing on follow-ups on leads delivered by marketing.
+- Well-defined processes need to be implemented: There should be lucid SLAs (service-level agreements) between sales and marketing on follow-ups on leads delivered by marketing.
 This is typically difficult to implement in a legacy sales-marketing environment where there is a lack of trust between the two departments.

-Without a defined process for follow-ups and lead stage documentation, it becomes impossible to track the success of sales pipeline coverage.
+Without a defined process for follow-ups and lead-stage documentation, it becomes impossible to track the success of sales pipeline coverage.

 Not only should sales be prompt on follow-ups, but the pre-qualification and post-qualification process also should be supported by diligent CRM updates on the prospect’s journey through the process.

 Qualification of opportunities and potential MRR value should be left to the sales team and not the marketing team.
-This level interdependence will encourage healthy feedback loops on what success means to the sales team and what the marketing team has to do to get there.
+This level of interdependence will encourage healthy feedback loops on what success means to the sales team and what the marketing team has to do to get there.